 You may elect to ride in an oar boat where the guide has complete control of the raft.
 This gives you freedom to admire the scenery and use both hands for holding on.
 This is a nice option if you have young children or senior citizens in your group.
 One or two non-paddling passengers may also ride on a paddle raft.

 A guide captains every boat.
 Our guides represent the most qualified professionals in the industry.
-Guides must attend a 5-day interview trip prior to being hired.
 They are thoroughly experienced in the techniques of river running and are first-aid and CPR certified.
 Before guiding their first commercial trip, our guides receive river training that far exceeds the state requirement.
 What sets our guides apart is the personal attention they give our participants.
 Our crew of fun loving professionals is dedicated to making each and every trip the finest possible.

 Are there any additional charges?

 Optional rental equipment and guide gratuities are not included in the trip price.